-I went to college at Virginia Tech and graduated with honors in 2004.
+I attended college at Virginia Tech and graduated with honors in 2004.
 I received a Bachelor of Fine Arts degree in Graphic Design.
+Ut Prosim!
 While at Tech, I continued to study artwork and animals.
 I was able to greatly expand my knowledge and experience in the arts and took classes in painting, sculpture, ceramics, graphic design and art history.
 I also began exploring other subject matter as well including still life, the human figure and conceptual works.

 Once I graduated, I was hired as an Art Director for the Roanoke, VA plant of a national billboard advertising agency in 2004.
-I design both printed and digital billboards, manage our plant website, check artwork that is sent to us from outside agencies, and order products to print among other things.
+I design both printed and digital billboards, manage our plant website and social media, handle production, and work with our print and prepress technicians among other things.
 I also create freelance design and fine art in my spare time.
 In 2008 I started volunteering at my local zoo, Mill Mountain Zoo, and enjoyed it so much that I began doing volunteer work for other organizations as well.
 I became an Artist in Conservation for the Snow Leopard Trust, designed some logos for them, and even started a chapter of the Trust here in my town.
 I continue to volunteer for Mill Mountain Zoo, the Snow Leopard Trust and other institutions, and due to my involvement in these various organizations, my artwork has been even more inspired by animals.
 Conservation is extremely important to me, and I hope to share that message in my art and design work.

 So you’ll see mostly wildlife art in my gallery.
-However, I am at an age where most of my friends are getting married and starting families, so I find myself creating baby portraits as well lately.
+However, I am at an age where most of my friends are getting married and starting families, so I find myself creating baby portraits as well.

 Some random quick facts about me in no particular order: